 Self-reflection can motivate and encourage personal development.
 For example, if we notice ourselves struggling to convey our opinions and beliefs, we may consider ways to build our confidence and become a little more assertive.
 Every day we’re subjected to experiences that can fuel our growth, so by taking a step back, we can get the most from them.
-Personal development is an ongoing journey and personal reflection is a great way to instigate advancement.
+Personal development is an ongoing journey and personal reflection is a great way to instigate positive change.

 I think smiling at our mistakes and using them to develop is a much kinder way to live.
 After all, it’s okay if we don’t have all the answers because none of us is the finished article!

 Thank you for stopping by.
 I hope you have a wonderful day!